Jeffro80/Convert_Expenses/README.md

 - Refactor functions to receive the totals dict and to update the dict before returning it
 - Move calculation steps in functions to the return line (rather than returning the variable)
 - Shorten line lengths so within spec
+- Add import of sys
+- Add import of custtools.admintools

 ## Future additions